-Income from St John's Innovation Centre and other additional subsidiary activity totalled $\pounds 1,119,000$ in the year.
-This is significantly lower than the income of $\pounds 1,732,000$ in the previous year (-35.4%).
-This reflects the ending of certain consultancy and grant projects and a reduction of some farming activity within the subsidiaries.
+Income from St John's Innovation Centre and other additional subsidiary activity totalled $\pounds 1,219,000$ in the year.
+This is higher than the income of $\pounds 1,119,000$ in the previous year (8.9%).
+This is principally caused by higher consultancy revenues.